Apocryphon of Jannes and Jambres: Chester Beatty papyrus

-Dublin, Chester Beatty Library, CBL BP XVI is the most important witness to the Greek text.
+CBL BP XVI in the Chester Beatty Library in Dublin is the most important witness to the Greek text.
 It consists of 100 papyrus fragments, 99 of which are now mounted in eight glass frames.
 The fragments come from a codex.
 They were bound as a single quire of at least 24 pages.

 Chester Beatty XVI is written in semi-cursive and makes extensive use of abbreviated nomina sacra, a sign that it was copied in a Christian milieu.
 On textual and palaeographical grounds, it has been dated to between the 3rd and 5th centuries, probably towards the late 4th century.
 It was probably produced in the Egyptian hinterland, possibly the Nitrian Desert in the community of Macarius the Great, where the story of Jannes and Jambres was certainly known.

 There are sufficient differences between the Vienna and Chester Beatty texts to suggest that two distinct recensions of Jannes and Jambres were in circulation.